-2. Find 2-3 students to work with on a presentation on savings tools.
+2. Find two-three students to work with on a presentation on savings tools.
 Have your teacher assign you an area to create a presentation on:

 Your presentation should include:

-o Images & any additional information the tool
+- Images & any additional information about the tool

 Present to your classmates!